 Dog fighting is, of course, illegal, and yet it’s still common – same with drug dealing.
 The illegality of these two activities, though, doesn’t seem to stop people from wanting to get large dogs, and then torment them to the point that they become vicious.
 So, American Staffordshires get a reputation for attacking kids, elderly people, and even their owners with very little provocation.

 Properly trained and socialized, an American Staffordshire Terrier isn’t a threat to anyone.
 But because of “bad actors,” an insurance company will probably deny you coverage if you have a dog of this breed.
 At the very least, they’ll make you pay a higher premium.

 If you’re considering an Amstaff, I have to tell you that it’s not a breed for everyone.
 You will have to be an assertive owner.
 Staffies can be stubborn, and they need a firm (but kind) hand.
-Properly socialized, they make wonderful pets.
+Properly socialized and trained, though, they make wonderful pets.

 The German Shepherd comes in at number two on the list of 15 dog breeds that are believed to be aggressive, and in fact, the German Shepherd ranks in the top five dog breeds that are most likely to bite.

 You may remember that just about every large breed of dog has had its moment in the “dangerous animal” spotlight.
 In the 1970s, if you were asked to name a dog breed that has a bad rap, chances are it would have been the Shepherd, and obviously, that’s still true to this day.

 I think, though, that this likely has less to do with ill nature in the dog than it does with the fact that there are so many German Shepherds.
 The breed is very popular, and any time that there are large numbers of a certain breed, more bites will be attributed to it.